SvetlaGeorgieva/natours/README.md

 # Natours

 > A node.js website application with dynamic data where you can browse, rate and book different tours.
+> The project is also hosted [here](https://natours-svetla.herokuapp.com/).
+You can create your own user profile using the _Sign Up_ button, or you can log in with `laura@example.com` and password `test1234`.

 By building this project I am learning Node.js, Express and MongoDB.